ColourTann/HelloLibgdx/part_1.md

 }
 ```

 Gdx.graphics.getWidth() is the width of the screen in pixels.
-Once it gets past this, we reverse the direction of the circle.
+Once it gets past this, we reverse the direction of the circle by changing the xSpeed variable.
 Simple enough!
 Plus we need to remember to reverse it again so it doesn't go off the left side of the screen too.

 Ok, bouncing ball, pretty simple.
 Our logic is getting a bit tangled and I think it's time to stick it in a class.
 ```Java